Gospel of Grace Ministries

 John 1:14 “And the Word was made flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.”

-Christ effectually and fully accomplished their redemption, as He fulfilled all that God requires for their eternal salvation.
-This was signified and declared by His resurrection from the dead on the third day.
-The merit of Christ's sacrifice, by itself, ensured His own resurrection from the dead.
-Christ's blood and righteousness by itself also ensures the salvation of all whom He represented, lived and died as their Substitute and secured all that is included in salvation, from their Regeneration and Conversion to their final Glorification.
+Christ effectually and fully accomplished the elect’s redemption, as He fulfilled all that God required for their eternal Salvation.
+This was signified and declared by His resurrection from the dead, and His exultation.
+The merit of Christ's sacrifice, by itself, ensured His resurrection from the dead.
+Christ's blood and righteousness by itself also secured the Salvation of all whom He represented as their Substitute and effectually merited all that is included in Salvation, from Christ’s righteousness imputed, Regeneration, Conversion, to their final Glorification.

 Romans 4:24-25 “But for us also, to whom it shall be imputed, if we believe on Him that raised up Jesus our Lord from the dead; Who was delivered for our offenses, and was raised again for our justification.”